Gentleman's Travel Guide: San Francisco

 When the night falls and you want to partake in the extracurricular activities that only a club can offer, San Francisco has still got you covered.
 It might not be on the scale of, say, NYC, Los Angeles, Miami, or Chicago.
 But SF has a unique club culture of its own, and here some spots that represent the best of what it has to offer.

-Infusion Lounge (Right): Defining itself as the best 5 star nightclub in the city, Infusion Lounge is luxurious place to dance in style to some of world's most popular DJ's.
+Infusion Lounge (Left): Defining itself as the best 5 star nightclub in the city, Infusion Lounge is luxurious place to dance in style to some of world's most popular DJ's.

 Red Devil Lounge (Center): Looking for live acts?
 Then the Red Devil is for you.
 The club features weekly Indie Rock, Hip-Hop artists and obscure artists that will quell that independent streak.

-Ruby Skye (Left): This posh two-level premiere dance club features some of the best DJs from around the world with a focus on international dance music.
+Temple (Right): This posh premiere dance club features some of the best EDM DJs from around the world with a focus on international dance music.
 Be prepared for a high-energy night.

 Gentlemen wanting to taking in the diverse artistic culture of San Francisco can go on an interesting journey and, in a city like no other, the artistic diversity is well on display.
 For those arts-minded people, here are some of the sights you will want to take in.